 Imagine a world in which there was a pill that could prevent a million diarrhea-related deaths every year and reduce total incidence of diarrhea by half.
 Well, we live in that very world, where the "pill" is actually a seemingly simple action: handwashing with soap.
 And yet - the vast majority of people do not properly wash their hands at critical moments, and researchers have by and large failed to induce folks to do so.
 In this seminar, we'll talk about how we applied the insights from behavioral science and leveraged disgust, comedy, and essential oils to build a new handwashing habit among caregivers of young children in a small rural village in the Peruvian Andes.

 Behavioral Science and Machine Learning: A Primer

 Curious about how to use machine learning in your research?
 Concerned about the ethics of algorithm-based decisions?
-This seminar will introduce the concept of machine learning and how we, as behavioral scientists, are using it for social good.
+Our machine learning team introduces the concept of machine learning and how we, as behavioral scientists, are using it for social good.